tum-esm/detect-corrupt-ifgs/README.md

+# Detect Corrupt Interferograms

-I took the preprocessing code from PROFFAST 2.1.
+I took the preprocessing code from PROFFAST 2.1 (https://www.imk-asf.kit.edu/english/3225.php).
 I removed everything except for the initial parsing of all files.
-Then I modified the code to continue on every warning and print out the missing charfilters.
+Then I modified the code to continue on every warning and print out the missing "charfilters".

-The script `run.py` (Python 3!) takes a repository and prints out all corrupt ifgs in this directory.
+The script `run.py` (Python 3, only standard libraries) takes a repository and prints out all corrupt ifgs in this directory.
 Example output:

 ```bash
 The corrupt ifgs are: